tvlabs/edge264/README.md

 Example code
 ------------

-Here is a complete example that opens an input file in Annex B format from command line, and dumps its decoded frames in planar YUV order to standard output.
+Here is a complete example that opens an input file in Annex B byte stream format from command line, and dumps its decoded frames in planar YUV order to standard output.
 See [edge264_test.c](src/edge264_test.c) for a more complete example which can also display frames.

 ```c
 #include <fcntl.h>